LaunchCode-Code-Connect/Q1-2025-salesforce-project-challenge/README.md

 - **Dynamic Dashboards**: Show data relevant to the user who’s logged in (e.g., store manager only sees their location).
 - **Lightning App Page**: Embed a dashboard or charts on a custom Lightning page for the Inventory object.
 - **Schedule Dashboard Refresh**: Have the dashboard email out a snapshot daily/weekly to managers.
+- **Importing pre-existing data to use in your app**: Grab relevant information from an existing dataset and import it into your Salesforce app.
+Example: [Download the Grocery Store Dataset from here](https://www.kaggle.com/datasets/bhavikjikadara/grocery-store-dataset).
+Then, modify the data to only include fields that map to your Salesforce object fields.
+Then, use the Data Import wizard or Data Loader to import the records.

 ---